Skip to content

 Relocate the Framework

-To ensure your plugin works correctly alongside other plugins that might be using different versions of the Command Framework, you must relocate the library into your own package namespace.
-This process is known as shading and relocating.
+To ensure your plugin works correctly alongside other plugins that might be using different versions of the Command Framework, you must relocate the library into your own package.

 <plugin>